syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 ## Disable the row highlighting

-By default, row highlighting on hovering support is enabled for the web and desktop platforms.
-You can disable the row highlighting by setting the `SfDataGrid.highlightRowOnHover` property as `false`.
+By default, the row highlighting on hovering support is enabled for the web and desktop platforms.
+Disable the row highlighting by setting the `SfDataGrid.highlightRowOnHover` property to `false`.

 {% tabs %}
 {% highlight Dart %}